mrismanaziz/Reforestation/README.md

-## I have kleptomania, but when it gets bad, I take something for it.
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.